tomp6555/Deep-Learning-Object-Localization-with-YOLOv8/README.md

 The project focuses on **bounding box detection** because:
 - ✅ Faster training & inference compared to segmentation.
 - ✅ Sufficient for tasks that only require locating beads.
-- ⚠️ If bead **width, continuity, or coverage** must be measured, consider pixel-level segmentation.
+- ⚠️ If **width, continuity, or coverage** must be measured, consider pixel-level segmentation.

-I use **Ultralytics YOLOv8**, known for **real-time performance** and **accuracy**, to train, evaluate, and deploy a custom model for bead detection.
+I use **Ultralytics YOLOv8**, known for **real-time performance** and **accuracy**, to train, evaluate, and deploy a custom model for object detection.

 ---

 ## 🚀 Workflow
-1. Analyze requirements for bead detection.
+1. Analyze requirements for object detection.
 2. Data preparation: Convert annotations into YOLO format.
 3. Model selection: YOLOv8 chosen for speed and accuracy.
 4. Training & inference with YOLOv8.
-5. Integration into `bead_analysis.py` pipeline.
+5. Integration into `analysis.py` pipeline.
 6. Documentation & examples included.

 ---